kehvinbehvin/treasures/README.md

 | age      | Integer          | -        | -      |
 | about_me | String           | -        | -      |     |
 | friends  | Array[friend_id] | -        | -      |

+## New Stuff to add

+1. Changed the URL for direct messages --> For finding messages between user and friend
+2. Changed the return value for user_profiles, now, the friends id's are populated with the friend's username
+3. Added new API endpoint for treasures --> treasures/participated-> returns all the treasures that the user participated in

+## Add in JWT
+1. How to refresh JWT Token